← Back to Blog

 Supply Chain Requirements

-Automotive OEMs and Tier 1 suppliers require die manufacturers to demonstrate:
+Automotive OEMs and Tier 1 suppliers typically require die manufacturers to demonstrate:

 • ISO 9001 certification (minimum)